Talented Photographers Capture the Art of Science at Brookhaven Lab

 After receiving more than 100 stunning submissions, Lab judges selected 10 winning photos.
-The top three photos will advance to the global Physics Photowalk competition, run by the Interactions particle physics collaboration, where they will go head-to-head against photographs from 12 of the world’s top science facilities.
-Voting is now open, so choose for your favorites!
+The top three photos advanced to the global Physics Photowalk competition, run by the Interactions particle physics collaboration, where they went head-to-head against photographs from 12 of the world's top science facilities.

 Congratulations to Brookhaven's overall winner, Joe Caggiano, who captured a striking shot of the Inner-Shell Spectroscopy (ISS) beamline at NSLS-II.